crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

   to control the compression algorithm used to store data.

 - Added :ref:`AT TIME ZONE <timestamp-at-time-zone>` syntax.

-- Extended :ref:`table-functions-generate-series` to work with timestamp and interval types.

 - Added the :ref:`cluster.routing.allocation.total_shards_per_node
   <cluster.routing.allocation.total_shards_per_node>` setting.